micolous/frogjump/README.md

 * GCM registration is fragile.
 Rotate your device to retry the connection.
 * The UI is ugly.

+## Protocol ##

+The backend Frogjump protocol may have backwards compatibility broken at any time.
+Always use the newest version of the client.
+From v0.1.3, you will be warned on startup if an update is required for protocol compatibility.

 ## Lawyercat related bits ##

 Copyright 2015 Michael Farrell.